 Espresso is still the number one application where blends can outperform single origins.
 An espresso needs to combine several attributes: some acidity, but not too much, sweetness, and crema.
 A single origin will make a great espresso, but will definitely lack in certain aspects.
 Don’t get me wrong, I just finished a bag of Ethiopia Yirgacheffe, and I brewed it almost exclusively as espresso.
 It was fantastic.
-The espresso blends though, have their appeal, and the balance between sweetness, crema, acidity and body can’t be matched by a single blend.
-On the other hand, if you are looking to get the amazing floral notes of Yirgacheffe, or the sweetness of an Indonesian Sulawesi, you go for single origin, or SO espresso, as it is commonly called.
+The espresso blends though, have their appeal, and the balance between sweetness, crema, acidity, and body can’t be matched by a single blend.
+On the other hand, if you are looking to get the amazing floral notes of Yirgacheffe or the sweetness of an Indonesian Sulawesi, you go for single origin, or SO espresso, as it is commonly called.
 Here is a nice article about espresso blending.

 Single Origin Guatemalan Coffee Beans

 Two Volcanoes Coffee is a single origin coffee, grown in the mountains close to the Tajana, and Tajumulco volcanoes.
 The volcanic soil and growing conditions produce a fine coffee bean.
 The region where it’s sourced from is called Barrancas, San Marcos.
-This region is known for producing great coffee beans, with a full body, no bitterness and floral notes.
+This region is known for producing great coffee beans, with a full body, no bitterness, and floral notes.

 The beans are medium roasted, to fully preserve the identity, and they are roasted in small batch, to ensure a uniform roast.
 The package has a degassing valve to allow the gas to go out without the air coming in.

-Does Single Origin Equals Better Quality?
+Does Single Origin Equal Better Quality?

 This is a debatable topic, but many would say yes.
-A single origin coffee presents a better experience to the consumer.
+A single origin coffee presents a better experience for the consumer.
 This is because of the increased communication between roasters and farmers, and a new level of pride taken on by everyone involved in the process.
 More roasters are visiting the farms they’re buying from to personally help cup the beans, and the exchange of information that takes place helps improve the quality of the coffee.
-Furthermore, this increased dedication has led to a sophistication that consumers are noticing, and therefore getting more interested in.
+Furthermore, this increased dedication has led to a sophistication that consumers are noticing and therefore getting more interested in.
 As more consumers become educated about coffee, more single origin beans are harvested, and the quality is improved upon even more.

 Why Is Single Origin Coffee Better?

 Absolutely!
 Single origin coffee offers a completely different experience than that of a blend.
 Many times blends are just a way to mask poor beans quality.
 In a single estate or single origin, the quality is perfect, as there is nothing to cover the bad taste.
 More than that, for certain brews, they will bring into your cup certain notes that you can’t find in other beans.
 The soil and the local growing conditions give the coffee beans their unique taste.
 The terroir effect can span over a wide area, such as a region of the country, but most often is a small area, such as a group of farms.
 Some big companies have created single origins using beans from an entire country.
 These are just blends, at the end of the day.
-A blend is an average between all the components.
-The aim of a blend is to bring consistency, but at the expense of the individuality.
+A blend is an average of all the components.
+The aim of a blend is to bring consistency, but this comes at the expense of the individuality.

 You might be surprised to find yourself ditching your usual cream and sugar for the full-bodied flavor of stand-alone single origin coffee.
-The best way to enjoy a single origin is as a pour over, or a French Press.
+The best way to enjoy a single origin is as a pour over or a French Press.
 You can always ask your barista what their favorite method is for the specific coffee that has piqued your interest.
 If you’re a home-brewer, you might consider investing in a Chemex.
 The Chemex uses a filter to provide a clean taste that exemplifies the flavors of the beans.
 Whatever method you choose, definitely skip the milk.
 It might come as intriguing for you, but espresso is also a great way to enjoy single estate.
 The high pressure and the lower brewing temperature will highlight the specific notes in the beans.
-With some origins you will get less crema, but the taste section will compensate.
+With some origins, you will get less crema, but the taste section will compensate.